 An article by UNC Charlotte researcher Andrea J. Pitts and colleagues published in the world’s leading medical journal details how competing interests in academic medicine can harm patient care and perpetuate structural racism.

-Published in early June in the New England Journal of Medicine, the article uses a case study approach to explore the tensions found in academic residency clinics, as doctors deal with dual loyalties to their patients and their academic institutions.
+Published in the New England Journal of Medicine, the article uses a case study approach to explore the tensions found in academic residency clinics, as doctors deal with dual loyalties to their patients and their academic institutions.

 Pitts, an associate professor of philosophy, co-authored the article, “Dismantling Structural Racism in the Academic Residency Clinic,” with Rahul Vanjani of the Division of General Internal Medicine, Warren Alpert Medical School, Brown University, Providence, R.I.; and Pranav Aurora of the Department of Psychiatry, SUNY Health Science Center, New York.